Definition

 Canada Gazette Erratum Corrects CEPA Significant New Activity Notice Number to 22299

-Canada has issued an administrative correction to the reference number of Significant New Activity (SNAc) Notice No. 22299 under CEPA.
-This update is purely clerical and does not alter substantive compliance obligations, notification thresholds, or regulatory timelines.
+Canada has issued a clerical correction to the reference number of Significant New Activity Notice No. 22299 to resolve an error in the official gazette.
+This administrative update ensures regulatory clarity but does not impact substantive compliance obligations, notification thresholds, or existing timelines.

 Canada: CELA Responds to Proposed Amendments to Sulphur in Gasoline Regulations

-Canada has proposed extending the temporary sulphur compliance unit (SCU) trading system for gasoline through the 2026–2030 period.
-This extension provides continued operational flexibility for fuel suppliers to manage compliance costs while the government evaluates a permanent long-term trading framework.
+Canada is proposing to extend the temporary sulphur compliance unit trading system for gasoline through the 2026–2030 period.
+This extension provides fuel suppliers with continued flexibility to manage compliance costs while a permanent long-term regulatory framework is developed.

 These are just a few of the most recent CEPA (Canada) alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.